loganheffernan2/thesis-blank/blog/a-test.md

 <br/>

-**LH** I was reading about the Detroit Printing Co-op recently.
-Their whole operation revolved around one Harris offset press; everything had to be made through a single tool.
+**LH** I was reading about the [Detroit Printing Co-op](https://walkerart.org/magazine/all-printing-is-political-fredy-perlman-and-the-detroit-printing-co-op) recently. <span class="contentNote">(5)</span> Their whole operation revolved around one Harris offset press; everything had to be made through a single tool.
 On the TXTBooks site, you talk about resolving publications through Riso.

 <br/>